homepage

 Overview:

 While Major Oki’s men secured Tavoy, a sister battalion of the 112th Infantry Regiment made preparations to cross the Burmese frontier in strength.
 Before sunrise on 20 January, a platoon of Gurkhas garrisoning the border village of Miyawadi was caught unawares, and quickly scattered by a large force of Japanese.
 The surviving Gurhkas scrambled back to D Company’s main position atop hills some two miles to the rear.
 The Japanese followed.
-By mid morning, the enemy had enveloped the Gurhka company, and ammunition began to run low.
-Then the telephone line was cut.
+By mid morning, the enemy had enveloped the Gurhka company, and ammunition began to run low, then the telephone line was cut.
 The Commanding Officer of the 1st Battalion, 7th Gurkha Rifles, Lieutenant-Colonel White, cobbled together a relief force from three different units, and personally led it forward.
 The column ran headlong into the lead elements of the Japanese 1/112th.

-Attacker: Japanese / Burmese (1st Battalion, 112th Infantry Regiment, 55th Infantry Division and Burmese Independence Army)
+Attacker: Japanese/Burmese (1st Battalion, 112th Infantry Regiment, 55th Infantry Division and Burmese Independence Army)

 Defender: British (1/7th Gurkha Rifles and 4th Burma Rifles, 2nd Burma Brigade, 1st Burma Division and 1/9th Royal Jats, 16th Indian Brigade)